-Jeremy Buckingham is a country Greens member of the NSW Legislative Council and holds the key portfolio responsibilities of Mining, Agriculture, Regional Development, Rural Water, Sport, Youth and
+Jeremy Buckingham is a country Greens member of the NSW Legislative Council and holds the key portfolio responsibilities of Mining and Gas extraction, Health, Agriculture, Regional Development, Pri

 Revised February 2014